 We all have dreams.
 Or, at least, we should.
 Dreams are good.
-Dreams helps us strive towards being better.
+Dreams help us strive towards being better.
 Being more than we are.
 Being the best that we ca– right.
 Anyway, point is, Wryn – Bleed‘s protagonist – has a dream: to be the ultimate videogame hero!
 Her way of accomplishing said dream is the best part, as she’s going to… take out the Greatest Heroes of All Time (no really).
 Groovy stuff.

 Needless to say, such a task is going to require guns.
 Lots of guns.
 Shotguns, pistols, flamethrowers, rocket launchers.
 Probably other guns too.
 So it’s a good thing that Wryn has access to all those, alongside a nifty slow-down-time ability, for her rather absurd mission.
 That and some quite fancy movement skills, because why not?